 Each season brings so many new things to find in nature.
 Get the Kids Outside offers four seasonal printables so you and your little one can enjoy all kinds of weather outside.

 What’s better than a trip to the beach?
-Keeping your kids occupied with an ocean themed scavenger hunt!
+Keeping your kids occupied with an ocean-themed scavenger hunt!
 There are so many exciting things to find and study at the beach.
 Your little ones will love this printable search from Sarah Finn Design on Etsy.

 For those abundant items that are ok to collect, Winter Kids shows a fun way to use an old egg carton to organize and study what your child finds.
 Kids are collectors, and an egg carton is just temporary enough that you won’t have to keep these indefinitely.

 Other Fun Nature Projects with Kids